nes-lab/shepherd-tools/shepherd_core/shepherd_core/data_models/readme.md

 - establish internal variables ``_var``
 - descriptions to parameters (docstring on sub-models)
-- @kai
-  - firmwares
-  - programmer-ports determine IC
-    - memory read - family-code, or write factory
-  - when tracing v_intermediate, also this current, or output?
-- ``objcopy -O ihex input.elf output.hex``
-  - ``-S`` will strip useless sections
-  - ``-I ihex -O elf32-littlearm`` for reversal is also possible
-    - TODO: try to find ``objdump -t [elf_file] | grep SHEPHERD_NODE_ID``

-- title in class might be rubbish

 - Warn about tricky syntax
   - defining sub-data-models in an experiment in python: